wedranb/personal-site/src/posts/part-of-community.md

 Even if you are not speaking (you should try) being a part of community is a good feeling because you will meet new friends, learn new things, increase your empathy and stabilize your ego.
 Empathy is a capacity to understand and feel other person.
 There is no better way to grow your empathy skills than by surrounding yourself with other people and practice those skills.
 Ego is another big thing.
 We all know about how ego can stand in a way and make us feel bad or do the wrong things.
 Imagine being surrounded with a lot of smart people that can serve as a reference to where you are in your career or how much knowledge you have.
-These informations can help compare yourself with others and you can see in which way you need to go and which skills you need to improve.
+These informations can help compare yourself with others and you can see in which direction you need to go and which skills you need to improve.

-> Next time you’re feeling apprehensive about your work, because others in your field seem more talented or confident, remember this: they only seem that way because you can’t see what they’re thinking.
+> Don't be afraid of others judging you based on your knowledge.
+Nobody knows everything.
+Nobody knows what they're doing.
+You probably know some things they don't! ;)

 ## Introverted?
 I was on this train before, but remember that the only way to beat something is to come face-to-face with it and win.